 The need to overhaul the University’s course scheduling was first identified during the strategic planning process and articulated in the 2014 University Strategic Plan, which was developed by more than 400 faculty, staff, students, administrators, board members, and alumni.
 The findings of the University Strategic Plan were echoed the following year in the Rutgers–New Brunswick Strategic Plan and further articulated in Rutgers 2030, Rutgers Physical Master Plan, which was also released in 2015.
 During the master planning process, the planners developed data models to assist the University in studying its course bottlenecks and course-related travel challenges, and they presented specific recommendations, including enabling students to see the impact of travel on their schedules during the course registration process and piloting technology-enabled residential distance learning, both of which the University has since implemented.
 The principal recommendation from all three plans was to implement a modern course scheduling system.

 Following a lengthy and thorough review and selection process, the software vendor Infosilem was unanimously chosen by the University's 22-member selection committee because its solution was best suited to respond to Rutgers' unique needs.
 A broad implementation team began working with the vendor to customize the platform in Fall 2017.
-In addition to formalized input from an advisory team comprised of departmental scheduling staff, faculty, and deans from across the university, the Office of Scheduling and Space Management has worked with faculty, departmental staff, and school and departmental leadership to test and refine the platform before it "goes live" for Fall 2020 course scheduling.
+In addition to formalized input from an advisory team comprised of departmental scheduling staff, faculty, and deans from across the university, the Office of Academic Scheduling and Instructional Space has worked with faculty, departmental staff, and school and departmental leadership to test and refine the platform before it "goes live" for Fall 2020 course scheduling.
 The implementation team has completed four consecutive scheduling simulations to ensure that the platform is fully tested and best suits the needs of our students, faculty, and departments.

 The launch of CourseAtlas follows years of research, review, testing, real-time simulations, and the continual collection of user feedback.
 To learn more about the project's history, please see the timeline below.